MyLightIsOn/mcp-study/README.md

 # Task Manager MCP Server

-A Model Context Protocol (MCP) server for managing tasks with JSON persistence.
+A Model Context Protocol (MCP) server for managing tasks with JSON persistence and a real-time Vue.js UI.

 ## Features